dnsimple/dnsimple-support/content/articles/domains-au.markdown

 </warning>

 <info>
-On April 12, 2021, a new set of rules for the `.ORG.AU` third level domain took effect — review them [here](https://www.auda.org.au/au-domain-names/new-au-licensing-rules/orgau-rule-changes).
+On April 12, 2021, a new set of rules for the `.ORG.AU` third-level domain took effect — review them [here](https://www.auda.org.au/au-domain-names/new-au-licensing-rules/orgau-rule-changes).
 </info>

 ## Renewals